 GW Nursing adopted the financial regulations for the academic year covered by this Bulletin.
-See Fees and Financial Regulations (http://bulletin.gwu.edu/fees-financial-regulations/) in this Bulletin for additional information.
+Visit the University Financial Fees and Regulations website (https://bulletin.gwu.edu/fees-financial-regulations/) for additional information.

 The ABSN program's total tuition cost is billed over four consecutive semesters.
 If an ABSN student becomes out of progression and completes the ABSN program in more than four semesters, additional tuition and fees will be assessed at the established per credit hour rate.